microsoft/InnerEye-DeepLearning/docs/setting_up_aml.md

 # How to setup Azure Machine Learning for InnerEye

 In order to be able to train models on Azure Machine Learning (AML) you will need to setup your environment in the Azure Portal first.
 In this document we will walk you through this process step-by-step.

+**Note**: If you already have Azure Machine Learning setup and want to point InnerEye to the correct subscription, workspace, cluster, etc. then you can skip to the [last step in this doc](#step-6-update-the-variables-in-settings.yml).

-In short, you will need to:
+To set up Azure Machine Learning, you will need to:
 * Set up an Azure Machine Learning (AzureML) Workspace
 * Create a compute cluster to run your experiments.
 * Optional: Register your application to create a Service Principal Object.